 Superfeet come in a large range and even though you can select the hiking activity to reduce the choice there are still many options identified.
 I have used four of the options, Superfeet: Green, Orange, Carbon, and Blue, and each one has its own features.

-I recommend the Superfeet insoles very highly and while they may not work for everyone, if you have feet issues when you hike, try these out and you may be surprised the difference to your comfort level they make.
+So if you are struggling to find a comfortable hiking shoes then I recommend the Superfeet insoles.
+While they may not work for everyone, if you have feet issues when you hike, try these out and you may be surprised the difference to your comfort level they make.

 All types of hiking particularly good for long distance

 You can purchase Superfeet Premium Insoles online from Wildfire Sports